1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••|•••7•••home•••Contents Index

 chord diagram icon Chords

-The chords for Pūpū Hinuhinu are straightforward and few.
-The main challenge is maintaining the lullaby tempo without speeding up!
-We recommend the Flat-Four Strum: strum downwards on every beat with the thumb (beats 1, 2, 3 and 4).
-The P-i-m-a 2X arpeggio pattern also works great for Pupu Hinuhinu.
+The main challenge for Pūpū Hinuhinu is maintaining the lullaby tempo without speeding up.
+I recommend the Flat-Four Strum: strum downwards on every beat with the thumb.
+The P-i-m-a 2X arpeggio pattern also works well for Pūpū Hinuhinu.

 Flat-Four Strum | Strum down 4 times per measure (once on every beat).